 The twins' turned 5 on Sunday.
 5!
 I can hardly believe it.
 Marisol wanted to ride a horse for her birthday (as she does most days).
 So, we decided to have a Cowboy and Cowgirl themed party.
 Flynn tends to just go with the flow, he generally thinks everything is a great idea ... unless I'm taking him shopping, of course, he tends to voice his opinion on that subject.

 It didn't take me long to find a location for the party.
-A quick google search of horse riding in San Diego took me to the Mega Arte Riding Academy.
-By chance this wonderful place also hosts parties.
+A quick google search of horse riding in San Diego took me to the Mega Arte Riding Academy; this wonderful place also hosts parties.
 The party was split into three parts - horse riding, feeding the animals, and then party time.
 Each portion lasted about an hour.

-Before I share a ton of photographs though, here are the precious birthday kids.
+Before I share a ton of photographs, here are my birthday kids.

 There were three instructors to look after the kids.
 They took them around the ring, through cones, over small jumps, and some kids even trotted.
 Flynn thought trotting was hysterical, he couldn't stop laughing as he bounced up and down around the ring.

 The kids were each given a bucket of food for the animals (which needed to be topped up numerous times throughout our tour - the animals were very well fed).
 There were pigs, roosters, horses, llama, peacocks, bunnies and goats to feed.

 I had set up a number of activities for the kids.

 There were wooden horses to throw hoops over, horseshoe toss, tin cans to knock down, and a playground with swings, a slide, and toys to play on.

 The wooden horse idea came from Growing Home (which I found via Ohdeedoh).
 I contacted a friend (who was also a party guest) who's dad loves making things with wood and had him make a couple for me - you can contact them at Nana's Tutu Trunk.

 We had the token mustache photo station which is popular at the moment.